Little Bear Creek Reservoir, Alabama, USA

 - Statistics / Weather / Helpful Links

 Looking for Little Bear Creek Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Little Bear Creek Reservoir, located 13 miles southwest of Russellville in Franklin County in the Mountains Region of northwestern Alabama, is a 1,560-acre reservoir popular for boating, fishing, swimming and other recreational pursuits.
 In the late 1960s, the Tennessee Valley Authority began construction on what is known as the Bear Creek Water Control Project.
 The project is now controlled by the Bear Creek Development Authority.
 Little Bear Creek Reservoir is one of four reservoirs operated by the Bear Creek Development Authority.